parse-community/parse-dashboard/README.md

 The `--dev` parameter disables production-ready security features.
 This parameter is useful when running Parse Dashboard on Docker.
 Using this parameter will:

-- allow insecure http connections from anywhere, bypassing the option `allowInsecureHTTP`
+- allow insecure http connections from anywhere, setting the option `allowInsecureHTTP` to true
 - allow the Parse Server `masterKey` to be transmitted in cleartext without encryption
-- allow dashboard access without user authentication, bypassing the option `allowAnonymousUser`
+- allow dashboard access without user authentication, setting the option `allowAnonymousUser` to true

 > ⚠️ Do not use this parameter when deploying Parse Dashboard in a production environment.